Changelog

 • Admin, auth, and prometheus subsystems extracted into separate modules

-• Enhanced async protocol support — significantly improved handling of asynchronous PostgreSQL protocol, providing better performance than other connection poolers for async workloads
+• Async protocol support — improved handling of asynchronous PostgreSQL protocol messages.

-• Extended protocol improvements — better client buffering and message handling for extended query protocol
+• Extended protocol — improved client buffering and message handling.

 • xxhash3 for prepared statement hashing — faster hash computation for prepared statement cache

-• Comprehensive BDD testing framework — multi-language integration tests (Go, Rust, Python, Node.js, .NET) with Docker-based reproducible environment
+• BDD test framework — multi-language integration tests (Go, Rust, Python, Node.js, .NET) in a Docker-based environment.

 2.5.0 Nov 18, 2025